 Severe Clause (If the violations are severe, these clauses may be put into effect.)

 Severe Clause Violation #1 = Loss of Internet use for 1 continual year

-Severe Clause Violation #2 = Loss of Internet use for remainder of High School career.
+Severe Clause Violation #2 = Loss of Internet use for the remainder of the High School career.